top of page

 "Indyana Schneider’s imperiously cruel Jezebel created a vivid antagonist without sacrificing vocal beauty.” - OperaWire, 2025

-She has received awards from the Joan Sutherland and Richard Bonynge Foundation and the Walter und Charlotte Hamel Opernwettbewerb, and has sung in masterclasses with: Sir Antonio Pappano, Brigitte Fassbaender, Dame Emma Kirkby, Stephen Langridge, Katie Mitchell, Andreas Scholl, James Conlon, and Dame Ann Murray.
+Indyana studied a Bachelor of Music at Magdalen College, Oxford University and a Master of Opera at the Hochschule für Musik, Theater, und Medien, Hannover.
+She has received awards from the Joan Sutherland and Richard Bonynge Foundation, the Walter und Charlotte Hamel Opernwettbewerb, and Garsington Opera’s Helen Clarke Award, and has sung in masterclasses with: Sir Antonio Pappano, Brigitte Fassbaender, Dame Emma Kirkby, Stephen Langridge, Katie Mitchell, Andreas Scholl, James Conlon, and Dame Ann Murray.

 bottom of page